cloud-bulldozer/benchmark-operator/docs/fio_distributed.md

 (*Technical Note*: If you are running kube/openshift on VMs make sure the diskimage or volume is preallocated.)

 ## Indexing in elasticsearch and visualization through Grafana ( Experimental )

-If you'd like to try to experiment with storing results in a pv and have followed instructions to deploy operator with attached pvc, then you can send results to ES(elasticsearch).
-We also have a customized grafana dashboard that you can use to visualize.

 ### Setup of Elasticsearch and Grafana